muaazsalagar/cs224dStanfordDeepLearningForNLP/Lecture_2_Notes.md

 The best of two methods is GloVE

-in this method. we run the method on the co-occurence matrix instead of windows
+in this method. we run the method on the co-occurence matrix instead of word windows.
+So it has fast training and scalable for huge corpus data sizeand also with good performanc ewith small corpus and small vectors.